Article Page

 Immediate Next Steps

-1. Study Full Rankings: Ensure you can instantly distinguish between a high card and a low-end flush or sequence.
+1. Review Hand Rankings: Ensure you can instantly distinguish a high card from a low pair to avoid overvaluing your hand.

 Comments